HaddajiDev/HaddajiDev/README.md

 - **Experience:**
   - **Game Development:** 5 years of experience in designing, developing, and delivering engaging games.
-  - **Web Development:** A few months of experience building websites and backend systems.
+  - **Web Development:** 1 year of experience building websites and backend systems.

 - **Passions:**
   - Developing immersive and fun game experiences.